 ROYALTY THEATRE – ENTERTAINING SUNDERLAND

-Welcome to The Royalty Theatre, one of the region’s oldest amateur theatre groups, where we have been entertaining Sunderland for the last 90 years.
+Welcome to The Royalty Theatre, one of the region’s oldest amateur theatre groups, where we have been entertaining Sunderland for the over 90 years.

-We pride ourselves on producing high quality theatre, our regular season of 6 plays plus a family pantomime, offers something for everyone to enjoy for less than the price of a cinema ticket.
+We pride ourselves on producing high-quality, professional standard theatre.
+Our regular season of 6 plays plus a family pantomime, offers something for everyone to enjoy for less than the price of a cinema ticket.

 We are always looking to welcome new people to join our teams of actors, directors, technicians and front of house staff, please come along on a Friday evening if you are interested in being involved.